drkrillo/docs/development-standards/README.md

 # Development Standards

-This section contains the development standards and best practices for the dApps team.
+This section contains the development standards and best practices for Decentraland services.
 These standards ensure consistency, quality, and maintainability across all projects.

 ## Sections